 My parents have raised three grown daughters who love God.
 Those daughters married three godly men and are serving together in their individual churches as staff members or in volunteer ministries.

-I'm sure if you asked them, my parents would say they made a lot of mistakes a long the way (no, my Dad probably wouldn't say that ;)) But for two young kids (they were 20 and 22 when I was born), I'd say they did all right.
+I’m sure if you asked them, my parents would say they made a lot of mistakes a long the way (well, my Dad probably wouldn’t say that–LOL) But for two young kids (they were 20 and 22 when I was born), I’d say they did all right.